d2l-ai/d2l-en/chapter_install/install.md

 2. You are using a recent `pip`, such as version 19.
 Otherwise you can upgrade it through `pip install --upgrade pip`
 3. If you don't have permission to install package in system wide, you can install to your home directory by adding a `--user` flag.
 Such as `pip install d2l --user`

+## Installing MXNet

 Before installing `mxnet`, please first check if you are able to access GPUs.
 If so, please go to :ref:`sec_gpu` for instructions to install a GPU-supported `mxnet`.
-Otherwise, we can install the CPU version, which is still good enough for the first few chapters.
+Otherwise, you can install the CPU version, which is still good enough for the first few chapters.

 ```
 # For Linux users